Tingroom

 Computer science student Zeeshan Usmani brought a Pakistani flag and taught the students how to say hello in Urdu.
 He also brought a message.

-Zeeshan Usmani: I want to create mutual understanding.
+Zeeshan Usmani: I want to create mutual1 understanding.
 I want to declare the uniqueness of Muslims, Muslims are not terrorists.
 Some of the terrorists are, unfortunately, Muslims, but that does not mean that all of the Muslims are terrorists.

-Small groups of scholars met with students at New York secondary schools with large international populations, schools like Manhattan International High School, which is dedicated to students who have lived in the United States for less than four years.
+Small groups of scholars met with students at New York secondary schools with large international populations, schools like Manhattan International High School, which is dedicated2 to students who have lived in the United States for less than four years.

 Mechanical engineering student Yee Kan Koh also had a special message for the students when he made a presentation about his native Malaysia.